Ethanl150/Fyre/README.md

 ## How To Install

-Access our application with our deployed link in your web browser: <URL HERE>
+Access our application with our deployed link in your web browser: <https://fathomless-basin-76899.herokuapp.com/>

 ## Usage